6 Tips to Winterize Your Food Truck

 Talk to Your Guests

-Since your guests are the ones waiting in line for your food, find out what you could offer that would make braving the freezing temperatures worth the wait.
-This can be done simply by having a conversation with your regulars or by sending out a survey via email.
+Since your guests are waiting in line for your food, find out what you could offer that makes braving the freezing temperatures worth the wait.
+You can simply have a conversation with your regulars or send out a survey via email.
 You can even offer paper surveys on-site and provide incentives to fill them out.